female Olive Ridley turtle (RB.LO.225), admitted 13 October 2021, South Ari Atoll, Maldives

 Currently, Ari finds removal from her pool very stressful, so after her weekly health monitoring she was taken for a calming ocean swim… where she enjoyed lots of paddling and was even attempting to dive down to the patches of seagrass!

-Ari has settled in nicely and is eating well; her buoyancy appears to be improving and she enjoys regular ocean swims with us out in the lagoon.
+Ari has settled in nicely and is perfectly at home here; her buoyancy appears to be improving and she enjoys regular ocean swims with us out in the lagoon.
 Ari continues to be very popular with guests and staff alike.
-She enjoys chasing a frozen fish ‘popsicle’ around her tank, simulating a hunt for food.
+She is eating well, and enjoys chasing a frozen fish ‘popsicle’ around her tank, simulating a hunt for food.

 Ari is happy and healthy, and recently became the star of Marine Savers social media! (below).
 We posted a video of her ocean swim to commemorate ‘World Sea Turtle Week’, which soon clocked up thousands of views and hundreds of likes.
 Ari enjoys her ocean swims as an integral part of her enrichment that benefits her buoyancy rehabilitation.
 A new scratching post has been introduced in Ari’s tank, and she has already been spotted using it, and resting underneath.